FAITH

 COMMUNITY

-Knights are called to serve God, Country and our communities.
+Knights are called to serve God, Country, and our communities.
 Our first Principle is Charity - at home and abroad.
 When Knights come together to serve as one, we can and do accomplish great things.
 This is an essential part of our core mission as Knights.
 We ask ourselves "How can I help make my community better?"
 Councils that conduct these programs are positively shaping their communities by addressing the needs of its citizens.
 Just as our Founder, today's Knights will lead efforts to assist those most in need.
 Just as our Lord told the disciples "You yourselves give them something to eat" (Mark 6:37) when he fed the 5,000, so the Knights today seek tangible ways to help the most disadvantaged members of society.
-Programs such as the Free Throw Championship or the Soccer Challenge are fun and simple ways for the Knights to serve our youth and get our message out to families in a positive way.